 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This is an easy no-bake chocolate candy treat, made with unsweetened cocoa powder and coconut, along with sweetened condensed milk and confectioners' sugar.
-I rolled the thoroughly chilled candy balls in more sifted confectioners' sugar (pictured), but you could also roll them in finely chopped nuts, cocoa powder, fine cookie crumbs, or finely grated coconut or toasted coconut.
+The thoroughly chilled candy balls are rolled in more sifted confectioners' sugar, but you could also roll them in finely chopped nuts, cocoa powder, fine cookie crumbs or finely grated coconut or toasted coconut.

-I used my stand mixer to combine the stiff, heavy candy mixture.
-One of the many comments and suggestions mentioned using the dough hook attachment of a hand-held mixer.
+Use a stand mixer to combine the stiff, heavy candy mixture or a dough hook attachment of a hand-held mixer.

-- 1 pound confectioners' sugar (approximately 3 1/2 cups unsifted)
+- 1 pound powdered sugar (approximately 3 1/2 cups unsifted)